sdiehl/gevent-tutorial/tutorial.md

 manipulated across Greenlets.

-For example if one Greenlet grabs an item off of the queue, the same item will not grabbed by another Greenlet executing simultaneously.
+For example if one Greenlet grabs an item off of the queue, the same item will not be grabbed by another Greenlet executing simultaneously.

 [[[cog